GrammaTech/j8-tests/Readme.md

 For every **tool**/**application** pair, the system will run every **test family**.
 Every test family is associated with a subdirectory under `tests`, for example `tests/callgraph`.
 This subdirectory contains **adapters** and **test evaluators** for the test family.

 A typical test evaluator starts by building an appropriate adapter.
 Building the adapter requires knowing the correct classpath for the tool itself, since the adapter depends on the tool.
-The module `tests/utils.py` serves to convert the tool path (which the user passes in) to the required classpath for adapter building.
+The function `generate_classpath` in module [`tests/utils.py`](https://github.com/GrammaTech/j8-tests/blob/master/tests/utils.py) converts user-provided information about the tool name and installation location to a classpath which is required for adapter building.
 Once the adapter is built, the test evaluator generates the IR for the application and compares it to the ground truth.

 <a name="provided-adapters"/>

-## Supported tools and provided adapters
+## Supported Tools and Provided Adapters

 TODO add information here on the adapters we provide (list of tool/adapter pairs in some suitable format; for every tool, list the version we tested with.)

 <a name="provided-applications"/>